Last Updated: March 6, 2025

 Here are factors that determine which solution best fits your situation:

-• Size of your business: this will determine the number of users who need remote access, the amount of data being processed, and the level of IT resources available to manage the solution.
+• Size of your business: This will determine the number of users who need remote access, the amount of data being processed, and the level of IT resources available to manage the solution.

-• Type of your business: different businesses have different security and compliance requirements.
+• Type of your business: Different businesses have different security and compliance requirements.
 For example, healthcare businesses must follow HIPAA regulations, while financial businesses must follow PCI-DSS standards.

-• Security needs: the level of security required will depend on the type of data being accessed remotely.
+• Security needs: The level of security required will depend on the type of data being accessed remotely.
 For example, businesses dealing with sensitive financial data or personal health information will require higher security.

-• Existing network infrastructure: the remote access solution should be compatible with the existing network infrastructure, including hardware and software.
+• Existing network infrastructure: The remote access solution should be compatible with the existing network infrastructure, including hardware and software.
 The network should also have sufficient bandwidth and reliability to support remote access.
 An upgrade or complete replacement of existing infrastructure may sometimes be required.

-• Device types: the solution should support various device types, including desktops, laptops, tablets, and smartphones, and be compatible with different operating systems.
+• Device types: The solution should support various device types, including desktops, laptops, tablets, and smartphones, and be compatible with different operating systems.

-• Mobility needs: The solution should accommodate your remote employee needs.
+• Mobility needs: The solution should accommodate your remote employees’ needs.
 For example, some employees might only access company resources from their home computers, whereas others constantly change their location.
 Plus, the solution should support different network connections, such as public Wi-Fi networks and mobile data networks.

-• Available IT resources: the solution should be easy to deploy, manage, and maintain with the IT resources available to your business.
+• Available IT resources: The solution should be easy to deploy, manage, and maintain with the IT resources available to your business.
 Certain solutions, like SASE, may be too costly and complex to manage for small businesses.

 When to Use Each VPN Alternative